 The paper describes a sensor head for long-term high-precision measurements of very small deflections of a diaphragm used for pressure gauges.
-High precision deformation measurement is assured by using a fiber Fabry-Pérot interferometer sensor; identification of zero-point changes, and thus, long-term stable measurement is achieved by a specially designed absolute interferometer sensor.
-Several fiber optic solutions based on fiber Fabry-Pérot technique have been investigated to find out a reliable sensor design.
+High precision deformation measurement is assured by using a fibre Fabry-Pérot interferometer sensor; identification of zero-point changes, and thus, long-term stable measurement is achieved by a specially designed absolute interferometer sensor.
+Several fibre optic solutions based on fibre Fabry-Pérot technique have been investigated to find out a reliable sensor design.
 The presented sensor design has reached prototype status and allows to measure unambiguously static deformations with high precision.
 In order to evaluate repeatability and possible changes of zero-point reference if the head has been disconnected, validation of the described pressure gauge has been started.
 This validation work includes calibration and enables to evaluate possible drift effects, and to identify mechanical or thermal hysteresis.
-Thus, the highlight in this paper is the observation and measurement of zero-point development over time.

-Keywords: pressure sensor, Fabry-Pérot interferometer, geotechnics, deformation measurement, long-term stability
+Keywords: pressure sensor, fibre Fabry-Pérot interferometer, geotechnical application, precise deformation measurement, long-term stability